huiannie/CSC205-TA-Watson/README.md

 This is a simple starter template for CSC205 students who want to start building an intelligent Q&A agent for CSC205.

-Source: This template is modified from <it> Watson's conversational agent starter kit </it> (see https://github.com/watson-developer-cloud/conversational-agent-application-starter-kit) provided by IBM under the Apache2 license.
+Source: This template is modified from <em> Watson's conversational agent starter kit </em> (see https://github.com/watson-developer-cloud/conversational-agent-application-starter-kit) provided by IBM under the Apache2 license.

-Students interested in using this template to build the TA (teaching assistant) for CSC205 may use the <it>Watson's conversational agent starter kit </it> as a warmup before starting on this project.
+Students interested in using this template to build the TA (teaching assistant) for CSC205 may use the <em> Watson's conversational agent starter kit </em> as a warmup before starting on this project.

 ### How it works